academic-initiative/research-challenge-2021/jupyter-platform/readme.md

 ### Weather Company
 The Weather Company (TWC) is IBM's  premier weather platform and  the largest commercial weather platform in the world.
 It  used by more people than any other weather data source in the world.
 The  has a huge collection of weather history, current weather and forcasts.

-**Note:you will be receiving a personalized version of this document with your EIS and Weather Company credentials when you register.
-Please keep that as you will need those credentials for your projects.**
+**Note:your Weather Company API credentials can be found in [EIS Getting Started Guide](https://github.com/academic-initiative/research-challenge-2021/blob/main/jupyter-platform/EISGettingStartedGuide.pdf)** Please use the key thats assigned to your team !

 - [The Weather Company (TWC)](https://www.ibm.com/products/environmental-intelligence-suite/data-packages) - Here's a quick overview of The Weather Company from a programmers perspective.